CPD scheme rules

 Qualified members need to complete a minimum of 35 hours' compulsory CPD each year (of which at least 21 hours must be structured CPD).

 Who needs to complete it?

-Chartered Insurance Institute and Personal Finance Society qualified members, whether based in the UK or outside, comply with the CII CPD scheme.
+Chartered Insurance Institute, Personal Finance Society and Society of Mortgage Brokers qualified members, whether based in the UK or outside, comply with the CII CPD scheme.
 Qualified is defined as those members entitled to use any of the following qualification designations and titles:

 - Cert CII (including those entitled to use discipline or sector specific suffixes: London Market; Claims; Health and Protection; MP; MP & ER or Life and Pensions)

 - Dip CII (including those entitled to use discipline specific suffix: Claims)